On the Kontsevich integral for knotted trivalent graphs: Corrections - constructing a knotted graph invariant

-\end{corollary}
+}$ . \end{corollary}

-Note that we are abusing notation again: the way we defined $a$, it was an element of ${\mathcal A}_2$ where the strands were horizontal.
+Note that we are abusing notation again: the way we defined $a$, it was an element of ${\mathcal A}(\uparrow_2)$ where the strands were horizontal.
 Due to the symmetry of that picture though, we can slide $a$ either up the curve on the left, or up the curve on the right to a vertical position, we will get the same result.
-This is what we call $a$ in the proposition above.
+This is what we call $a$ here.

 \begin{proof} Unzipping the vertical edge on the right in \raisebox{-0.25 in}{}, we get \raisebox{-0.25 in}{ \begingroup\makeatletter\ifx\SetFigFont\undefined \gdef\SetFigFont#1#2#3#4#5{ \reset@font\fontsize{#1}{#2pt} \fontfamily{#3}\fontseries{#4}\fontshape{#5} \selectfont} \fi\endgroup